mhrosas/mhrosas.github.io/index.md

 >
 > Buenos días, welcome to my webpage.
-> I am a professor of mathematics in the Algebra department
+> I am Mercedes Rosas, professor of mathematics in the Algebra department
 > of the    Universidad de Sevilla.
 I am also part of the group of [Algebraic Combinatorics at Sevilla](./CAenSevilla.md).
 >
 > I wrote my PhD under the supervision of